Check out our new lower rates.

 Personal Loans vs Car Loans: What’s the Difference?

-For most Americans, having a car is a necessity.
-We need it to get to work, school, the grocery, the doctor, and all our weekly errands.
-Unfortunately, both new and used cars are expensive — and auto loan rates are on the rise as well.
+For most Americans, having a car is a necessity to get to work, school, the supermarket, the doctor, and everywhere else.
+However, both new and used cars are expensive — and auto loan rates can be considerable, too.

 So when buying a car, does it ever make sense to use a personal loan instead of traditional financing?
-We’ll break down the difference between personal loans and car loans and when you might want to use the former to buy a new set of wheels.
+Here, you’ll learn the difference between personal loans and car loans and when you might want to use each to buy a new set of wheels.

 Personal Loan vs Auto Loan: An Overview

-You can use a personal loan for almost anything, including buying a car.
+You can use a personal loan for almost any legal purpose, including buying a car.
+(Typically, though, you cannot use personal loans for business purposes or for tuition.)
 But why would you use a personal loan to purchase a vehicle when there are very specific loans — auto loans — to finance this purchase?

 Personal Loans